medic/cht-conf-test-harness/CONTRIBUTING.md

   - Include tests for any new/updated logic.
     - Include the issue/PR number in the test title.
 This provides context for future debugging if the test ever regresses.
   - Update the project's version number in the [package.json](./package.json) by running `npm version <major|minor|patch>`
+  - Update the [release-notes.md](./release-notes.md) with a description of your change.
 - Before you submit a pull request, please make sure your contribution passes all tests.
 Test failures need to be addressed before we can merge your contribution.
   - You can run `npm run build-ci` to build the project, lint the source code, and execute the tests.
 - Provide detail about the issue you are solving in the pull request description.
 Note: If your pull request addresses a specific issue, please reference it using medic/<repo>#<issue number>